jurrejelle/nerf2mesh/readme.md

 To render full diffuse + specular clustered, you'll need to host this folder (e.g., by vscode live server), and open renderer_packed.html for further instructions.
 These instructons are similar to running the original renderer, but renderer.html requires a mesh of stage 1, and renderer_packed.html requires a mesh that has been pre-computed.

+### Unity shader
+A unity shader can be found as the file renderer_packed.shader